I Tried Adidas x Allbirds' New Hyper-Sustainable Running Shoe

 Advertisement

 Launching today, the Adizero x Allbirds collab will come in women's sizes 5-11 and men's 8-14, including half sizes.
 I'm between a 5 and 5.5, and typically wear a 5.5 in running shoes for comfort purposes.
 I found these to be true to size, but I prefer going up a half size in runners as a rule of thumb.
-You'll have four different colors to choose from — a monochrome, white, a multicolored colorway exclusive to Allbirds, and lastly, a fourth colorway exclusive to adidas (pictured above).
-They retail for $`120 and will be available on adidas.com, allbirds.com, the Allbirds app, and at select adidas and Allbirds retail locations.
+You'll have four different colours to choose from — a monochrome, white, a multicoloured colourway exclusive to Allbirds, and lastly, a fourth colourway exclusive to adidas (pictured above).
+They retail for £110 and will be available on adidas.com.